maxkratt/FishNet-Documentation/guides/server-hosting/services/playflow-cloud/getting-started-with-playflow.md

 {% step %}
 ### Build and Upload the Server

+You should now specify the scene that the server should start in with the **Server Scene** field.
+You can set it manually by selecting the chosen scene through the dropdown or you can make PlayFlow use the **Build Settings' Scene List** instead, by enabling that option.

+{% hint style="info" %}
+Don't forget to add your scenes to Unity's build settings scene list!
+{% endhint %}

-You can now customize the other settings in the PlayFlow Cloud window, such as the Development Build or Server Scene.
+You can also customize the other settings in the PlayFlow Cloud window, such as the **Development Build** or **Build Version**.

 When you're happy with those, you can press the **Upload Server** button to have PlayFlow automatically build and upload a headless Linux server build of your game.
 This will take a brief moment, and then you will have a log in the editor console saying the build uploaded successfully.&#x20;